lksark/-Multithreaded-Chat-Server-communicates-with-multiple-clients/README.md

     c.
 If ‘Worker TCP Server’ did not get the correct handshake passcode, ‘Worker TCP Server’ closes the TCP connection.

   6. After chat-client established TCP connection with the assigned ‘Worker TCP Server’.
 If chat-client idle and do not send message to ‘Worker TCP Server’ for a preset timeout period, the TCP connection will be closed.
-‘Worker TCP Server’ send string message "SERVER>>> TIMEOUT" to inform chat-client about connection timeout.
+‘Worker TCP Server’ send string message "SERVER>>> IDLE TIMEOUT" to inform chat-client about connection timeout.
 ‘Worker TCP Server’ push it port number back to shared workloads-stack, ready to listen new incoming TCP connection.
+     Optionally we can preset maximum total connected time of client to ‘Worker TCP Server’.
+After maximum total connected time, ‘Worker TCP Server’ will close the connection with client by sending string message “SERVER>>> TOTAL TIME TIMEOUT” to client.
+Even though client remain active during the period.

-  7. If all ‘Worker TCP Server’ are currently occupied, ‘Portal TCP Server’ send string message "SERVER>>>full" to the new chat-client.
+  7. If all ‘Worker TCP Server’ are currently occupied, ‘Portal TCP Server’ send string message "SERVER>>> FULL" to the new chat-client.
 New chat-client should sleep for 2 seconds before re-attempt to inquire ‘Portal TCP Server’.

   8. Assume ‘class_currTimeDate’ is a RTC that trigger interrupt in 1 second or 2 seconds frequency.